 Even if Liberty School District is closed, we will continue to have classes.
-Parents/guardians will need to evaluate the road conditions and make a decision regarding the safety of travel for their child.
+Parents will need to evaluate the road conditions and make a decision regarding the safety of travel for their child.
 Our top priority is your child's safety.
-Liberty School District often closes due to conditions that do not affect travel to UCA.
-If Liberty School District is closed; a day student's perfect attendance will not be affected and absences will be excused.
+Liberty often closes due to conditions that do not affect travel to UCA.
+If Liberty is closed, a day student's perfect attendance will not be affected and absences will be excused.
 If Liberty School District is on a two-hour delay, we will operate as normal.

-If students have travel emergencies or choose to stay home due to road conditions, parents/guardians need to call the school office at (509) 245-3600 and leave a message.
+If students have travel emergencies or choose to stay home due to road conditions, parents need to call the registrar's office at (509) 245-3627.